 Love requires courage and confidence to step into the dangerous zones of creativity and opportunities; the universe conspires to make everything possible, according to Paolo Cohelo’s Alchemist.
 So, in tough times give yourself to love and then just see the miracles happening.

-People walked all over you, your rights and boundaries, you were mistreated, you were looked down upon, you were not invited in the friends’ gatherings, your proposals of friendships and relationships were rejected, you were bullied, cheated and abused by your loved ones, your family and friends.
+People walked all over you, your rights and boundaries, you were mistreated, you were looked down upon, you were not invited into the friends’ gatherings, your proposals of friendships and relationships were rejected, you were bullied, cheated, and abused by your loved ones, your family and friends.

-Then forgive them all who have taken advantage of you.
-Because if you love them they will be in your heart and if you hate them they will be in your mind.
-Forgiving them will forget every single sad memory from your mind and soul.
+Then forgive them all who have taken advantage of you; because, if you love them, they will be in your heart, and if you hate them, they will be in your mind.
+Forgiving will forget every single sad memory from your mind and soul.
 Then you will be free to stand up for your rights.

 Inner peace and the outer one is a result of standing up for your rights.
 Peace a complete absence of aggression, communication takes power from attack, and it boosts your confidence.
 It gives you the courage to stand up against all your enemies and provide them with the challenge to try you again.

 This was all about standing up for yourself in tough times in your life.
 What do you think?
-Let me know in the comments below, don’t forget to share it with others to whom you care.
+In the comments below, don’t forget to share it with others to whom you care.
 Enjoy your visit here.